The Pendle Hill Farmers Network aims to:

 If you farm on or around Pendle Hill and would like to join the group, please compete the joining form and email it to Sarah Robinson on firstname.lastname@example.org.

-Our regular newsletters provide up to date information with the groups activies as well as general farming infomation.
-Read our newsletters here
+Our regular newsletters provide up to date information with the groups activities as well as general farming infomation.
+You can read our past newsletters here-

 Pendle Traditional Boundaries Project